aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/v150-Upgrade.md

     a) Ensure a valid Github token is stored in secrets manager, or

     b) Ensure the latest release is in a valid branch of CodeCommit in the Organization Management account.
-See this [(section)](./install.md#create-github-personal-access-token-and-store-in-secrets-manager) of the installation guide for more details.
+See this [(section)](./install.md#142-create-github-personal-access-token-and-store-in-secrets-manager) of the installation guide for more details.

-3. Review and implement any relevant tasks noted in the upgrade considerations in this [section](./upgrades.md#general-upgrade-considerations) of the Upgrade guide
+3. Review and implement any relevant tasks noted in the upgrade consideration sections (sections 1.1 and 1.2) of the [Upgrade Guide](./upgrades.md)
 4. Update the config file in CodeCommit with new parameters and updated parameter types based on the version you are upgrading to (this is important as features are iterating rapidly)
     - An automated script is available to help convert config files to the new v1.5.0 format
     - Compare your running config file with the sample config file from the latest release